arnavmalhotra/Tonalysis-backend/README.md

 ---
 # Tonalysis - Tone & Body Language Analysis and Feedback

-A real-time speech therapy platform that analyzes your voice, body language, and presentation skills using AI-powered feedback.
+A real-time tone analysis platform that analyzes your voice, body language, and presentation skills using AI-powered feedback.

 ## Features